mjordan/introduction_to_relational_databases/README.md

 ##### Command-line clients

 MySQL, PostgreSQL, and SQLite come with a command-line client.
 To invoke MySQL's client as the database's root user on Linux, you run the command `mysql -uroot -p`.
-After entering the root user's password, you would enter the MySQL shell, which looks like this:
+After providing the root user's password, you enter the MySQL shell, which looks like this:

 ![MySQL command-line client](assets/mysql_client.png)